 Let’s back up.
 A couple weeks ago an email hit my inbox about Crimson Room Decade, a follow-up to, apparently, the most popular Flash game of all time, Crimson Room, which allegedly had 800,000,000 plays!
 That’s great!
 A Room Escape classic, and I play lots of Flash games on my channel, so I decided I’d not only play Crimson Room Decade, but the whole series as a fun flashback!
+But then I learned even Flash has DRM!
+Ohhh boy.

 A Classic, Long Dead